Forgetting is Everywhere: Thought experiments

 \begin{scenario}[The hash map.]
 A hash map with infinite associative memory never overwrites existing entries.
 It represents a theoretical ``perfect rememberer".

-\emph{Consistency verdict: no forgetting.} The predictive distributions of such a learner are a Dirac at the retrieved value (or null if unassigned), and the induced futures remain identical over time.
+\emph{Self-Consistency verdict: no forgetting.} The predictive distributions of such a learner are a Dirac at the retrieved value (or null if unassigned), and the predictive distribution and simulated marginalisation remain identical over time.
 Thus, the learner never forgets. \end{scenario}

 \begin{scenario}[The clock.]
 Consider a simple clock that increments its state deterministically with each tick.
 Does the clock forget past states?
 In one sense, yes: it overwrites its register and never recovers earlier times.
 In another sense, no: it never misrepresents the current time and updates consistently.
 This raises the question: must forgetting be tied to the loss of recoverable information, or only to deviations from self-consistent updates?